-- · changes in the economy; - risks associated with possible disruption in our operations or the economy generally due to terrorism; and - future changes in laws or regulations and conditions in our operating areas.
+- · changes in the economy; - · risks associated with possible disruption in our operations or the economy generally due to terrorism; and - future changes in laws or regulations and conditions in our operating areas.

 We have based the forward-looking statements included in this prospectus on information available to us on the date of this prospectus, and we assume no obligation to update any such forward-looking statements.
-Although we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-C and current reports on Form 8-K.
+Although we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. We note that the safe harbor for forward-looking statements provided by the Private Securities Litigation Reform Act of 1995 does not apply to statements made in this prospectus.